COMP2150-25s1/lab-02-IAteTheCake/README.md

 * Are you trying to make a challenging level?
 If so, what kind of challenge?
 Is it about quick reflexes and movement, or slow and deliberate path-choosing?
 * Do you instead want to make a more "chill" and exploratory experience, with more spaces for the player to take their time and enjoy the vibe?
+*
+  * The game is not meant to be challenging - the world is meant to be explored, with intentional nooks and crannies to explore and have a look around.
+(Discovery / Exploration)

-Take a look at Quantic Foundary's Gamer Motivation Model (avaliable in the lecture slides) and select onr or two of these catergoies (Action, Mastery, Achievement, etc) to focus your design on.
+Take a look at Quantic Foundary's Gamer Motivation Model (avaliable in the lecture slides) and select one or two of these catergoies (Action, Mastery, Achievement, etc) to focus your design on.

 Jot down three questions that you will ask your player about these.
 They don't need to be too structured at this stage, but should avoid direct reference to your experience goals.
 For example: